eyerus21/10Academy-week-1-challenge/README.md

 We will deliver insights we managed to extract to our employer through an easy to use web based dashboard.

 ## The repository contains the following files
--The data folder contains the datasets.
+* The data folder contains the datasets.
--The notebooks folder contains the notebooks.
+* The notebooks folder contains the notebooks.
--The scripts folder contains the scripts.
+* The scripts folder contains the scripts.
--The models folder contains the models.
+* The models folder contains the models.
--The tests folder contains the test files.
+* The tests folder contains the test files.
--The .travis.yml is the yml file.
+* The .travis.yml is the yml file.
--The requirements.txt is the requirements file.
+* The requirements.txt is the requirements file.
--The setup.py is the setup file
+* The setup.py is the setup file